kanaka/raft.js/research_class/paper.md

 paper:

-* The paper describes the Raft RPCs in terms of the traditional request/response model where requests and reponses are automatically correlated together by a lower level of the software stack.
+* The paper describes the Raft RPCs in terms of the traditional request/response model where requests and responses are automatically correlated together by a lower level of the software stack.
 For example with HTTP 1.0 a separate network session is established for each request/response pair (HTTP 1.0).
 Other examples including